soveng/website/src/content/faq/-index.md

     title: 'Application & Contact'
     questions:
       - question: 'How do I apply?'
-        answer: 'Applications for SEC-06 will open in November 2025.
-Stay tuned for future opportunities to join our community of builders.'
+        answer: 'Applications for SEC-06 are now open!
+The theme is Identity and Signers.
+Apply [here](https://sovereignengineering.typeform.com/to/Hn4xHV3a).'

       - question: 'How do I best contact you?'
         answer: "You can contact us via email [info@sovereignengineering.io](mailto:info@sovereignengineering.io) or via [nostr](https://njump.me/sovereignengineering.io).
 We'll do our best to get back to you as soon as possible."